vEnhance/web.evanchen.cc/input/letters.md

   So if it's less than a week until the deadline and the letter I promised hasn't been submitted yet, then please double-check on it.

+## {{ hl("decline", "Declined requests") }}

+I decline to write letters if I do not have enough time before the deadline and/or I do not have enough material to write a letter with nonnegative value.
+This happens more often than people expect[^schoolteacher], because rushed or lukewarm letters are often worse than nothing.

+[^schoolteacher]:
+    This is in contrast to many schoolteachers;
+    many of them accept letter requests indiscriminately to avoid conflict, and then spend 10 minutes writing a mediocre letter knowing the student will never see it.
+    I think this is worse for the applicant than just declining the request, and am not willing to do this.

+Thus, if I decline a request from you, please do not be offended.
+This always says more about how well I know you than about you.
+It is harder than people expect to write a good letter of recommendation.
+I do not want to take chances with anyone's application.

+In particular, if your request is declined,
+**please do not ask me to defend my decision** (as has happened before).
+I will be honest and say I find such cross-examination to be really offensive.
+It's okay to ask for a letter; it's not okay to demand one.

 [mitsupp]: https://mitadmissions.org/apply/firstyear/letters-of-recommendation/